7 Tips for Entertaining Safely During COVID-19

 Tip #6: Always Use Rentals or Disposables!

 Alternatively, if you are having a more casual style gathering, simply break out the Chinet and red Solo cups!
-Have trash and recycling cans already set out and clearly labeled, and simply ask your guests to chip in and bus their own tables.
+Have appropriate trash, compost, and recycling bins already set out and clearly labeled, and simply ask your guests to chip in and bus their own tables or if you've selected, to have our catering staff handle it for you.

 Tip #7: Minimize exposure by no sharing of "high touch" items!